UNC logo

-I am a quantitative social scientist and Ph.D. candidate at the University of North Carolina, Chapel Hill, specializing in American public opinion, climate policy, and international relations.
-My research uses surveys, experiments, and statistical analysis to understand how people form opinions on climate policy.
-Through my academic work and applied research I translate complex data into clear, actionable insights for academics, policymakers, and the public.
+I am a quantitative social scientist, professional researcher, and educator with a Ph.D. in Political Science from the University of North Carolina, Chapel Hill.
+My work focuses on American public opinion, climate policy, and international relations.
+I use surveys, experiments, and statistical analysis to better understand how people form opinions on climate policy.
+Through both academic and applied research, I translate complex data into clear, actionable insights for scholars, policymakers, and the public.

-For a full overview of my academic and professional experience, you can view my Curriculum Vitae (for academic and research roles) or my Resume (for data analysis, project management, and policy consulting opportunities).
+For a full overview of my academic and professional experience, please see my research Curriculum Vitae or professional resume.

 To learn more about my dissertation please click the arrow: